micromata/knockout/markdown/html-binding.md

 ### Note: About HTML encoding

 Since this binding sets your element's content using `innerHTML`, you should be careful not to use it with untrusted model values, because that might open the possibility of a script injection attack.
 If you cannot guarantee that the content is safe to display (for example, if it is based on a different user's input that was stored in your database), then you can use [the text binding](text-binding.html), which will set the element's text value using `innerText` or `textContent` instead.

-### Dependencies

-None, other than the core Knockout library.